 All-inclusive.
-Until two months ago, we heard “all-inclusive” and cringed.
+Until we stayed at Sandals Resorts, we heard “all-inclusive” and cringed.
 We couldn’t really understand why anyone would want to spend their vacation holed up in one resort for days on end.
 Wouldn’t you want to get out to see things and eat the local food?
 But with an invitation to experience both Sandals Royal Bahamian in Nassau and Sandals Emerald Bay on Great Exuma, off we went to see what all the hype was about.

 Back from nearly two weeks island hopping around The Bahamas, we can say that we fully enjoyed our stays at both Sandals Resorts in The Bahamas.
-There were a couple of things that could be improved, but overall the experience wasn’t at all what we expected – in a good way!
-We’d definitely consider staying at Sandals Resorts again and here’s why you should too:
+There were a couple of things that could be improved, but overall the experience wasn’t at all what we expected – in a good way.
+We’d definitely consider going all-inclusive again and our Sandals Resorts review shows you why you should too:

 No Hidden Fees

-With Sandals, it was clear up-front that there were no restrictions on dining, which activities are included and that you have your pick of premium alcohol.
-There are additional fees, which is very clear on their website, for a few things such as spa services, off-resort excursions and renting a cabana.
+With Sandals Resorts, it’s clear up-front that there are no restrictions on dining, which activities are included and that you have your pick of premium alcohol.
+There are additional fees, which is very clear on the Sandals website, for a few things such as spa services, off-resort excursions and renting a cabana.
 And that’s it.

 Sandals even has a strict no tipping policy, so it’s completely unnecessary to have cash on hand.

-After my first visit to Sandals Emerald Bay’s Cafe de Paris where I ordered a latte and presented my room key to the barista only to be told it wasn’t necessary, I locked my purse in the safe.
+After our first visit to Sandals Emerald Bay‘s Cafe de Paris where we ordered a lattes and presented our room key to the barista only to be told it wasn’t necessary, I locked my purse in the safe.
 We literally needed our key cards solely to access our room.
 After days of just showing up for our dinner reservation and simply leaving when we were done, I nearly forgot my purse in the safe when it was time to leave.
 It was nice.

 So what kinds of top shelf liquor are included?
 You can expect Bombay Sapphire, Jim Beam, Crowne Royal, Appleton Estate Jamaican Rum and more.
 For the wine drinkers, a special selection of Robert Mondavi wines including Cabernet Sauvignon, Chardonnay, Merlot, Pinot Grigio, Sauvignon Blanc, and Shiraz are available and also all-inclusive.

 Sandals Emerald Bay has 7 included restaurants and Sandals Royal Bahamian has 10.
 We were definitely not strapped for variety and the food was good at all of the restaurants we tried.
-I was also impressed that some local favorites, like conch fritters, featured on the menu of at least one of the restaurants.
+We were also impressed that some local favorites, like conch fritters, featured on the menu of at least one of the restaurants.